We are extremely grateful to the following partners without whom our work would not be possible.

 Electric Aid is a small but extremely effective agency based in Ireland funded by the Irish Electricity Supply Board, its staff and pensioners.
 It contributes to the development of peoples in Ireland and overseas through co-funding of projects that aim for long-term sustainable improvement in well-being of communities.

 The CSTWSF (Combined Services Third World Fund) is another small yet effective agency.
 It is also based in Ireland and is funded by employees and pensioners of the Irish Civil Service.
 The Fund’s aim is to help people help themselves rather than create a dependency culture.
 It supports projects in the areas of education, health, water, agriculture, industry development and emergency aid/famine relief.

 Barmherzikeit is the Austrian wing of the World Mercy Fund and supports projects in the developing world in the areas of healthcare, education, agriculture, children, water, and flood relief.
 It’s motto is that "The greatest good you can do to another is not just to share with him your riches, but to reveal to him his own.”

 Missio, based in Germany, is an international Catholic missionary agency which focuses on sustainable pastoral and development work including the development of local parochial structures, programs for disadvantaged women, orphans and street children, initiatives for peace and reconciliation in civil war areas, and assistance of AIDS patients.
 The main focus of Missio‘s co-operation work is on the pastoral work of the Church.

 Adveniat, an agency based in Germany, is one of the most important Church partners in Latin America and the Caribbean.
 It supports developmental needs through advancing the rights of the poor, the persecuted and minority groups, and through projects that combat poverty.
-It supports pastoral work through the funding of vehicles, churches, parish centres and the training of local laity and religious.
+It supports pastoral work through the training of local laity and religious and funding of churches, parish centres or vehicles.